jinningwang/best-of-ps/config/header.md

     <a href="https://github.com/jinningwang/best-of-ps/releases" title="Best-of Updates"><img src="https://img.shields.io/github/release-date/jinningwang/best-of-ps?color=green&label=updated"></a>
 </p>

-This curated list contains {project_count} awesome open-source projects with a total of {stars_count} stars grouped into {category_count} categories.
-All projects are ranked by a project-quality score, which is calculated based on various metrics automatically collected from GitHub and different package managers.
+This curated list contains {project_count} popular open-source projects with a total of {stars_count} stars grouped into {category_count} categories.
+All projects are ranked by a project-popular score, which is calculated based on various metrics automatically collected from GitHub and different package managers.
 If you like to add or update projects, feel free to open an [issue](https://github.com/jinningwang/best-of-ps/issues/new/choose), submit a [pull request](https://github.com/jinningwang/best-of-ps/pulls), or directly edit the [projects.yaml](https://github.com/jinningwang/best-of-ps/edit/main/projects.yaml).
 Contributions are very welcome!

 > 🧙‍♂️  Discover other [best-of lists](https://best-of.org) or [create your own](https://github.com/best-of-lists/best-of/blob/main/create-best-of-list.md).